tokio-rs/website/content/tokio/tutorial/shared-state.md

 2. Spawn a task to manage the state and use message passing to operate on it.

-Generally you want to use the first approach for simple data, and the second approach for things that require asynchronous work such as IO primitives.
+Generally you want to use the first approach for simple data, and the second approach for things that require asynchronous work such as I/O primitives.
 In this chapter, the shared state is a `HashMap` and the operations are `insert` and `get`.
 Neither of these operations is asynchronous, so we will use a `Mutex`.